Naereen/slides/2018_01__Python_introduction_for_MATLAB_experts__at_Supelec/slides-pandoc.md

 # Conclusion (3/3)

-> *Thanks for joining :clap: !* *Contact us if you want to do a GouTP!*
+> *Thanks for joining 👏 !* *Contact us if you want to do a GouTP!*

-## Your mission, if you accept it... :boom:
+## Your mission, if you accept it... 💥
-1. *Padawan level:* Train yourself a little bit on Python :snake:
+1. *Padawan level:* Train yourself a little bit on Python 🐍
    $\hookrightarrow$ introtopython.org or learnpython.org
 2. *Jedi level:* Try to solve a numerical system, from your research or teaching, in Python instead of MATLAB
 3. *Master level:* From now on, try to use open-source tools for your research (Python and others)